-To install the 8200 CX AutoSampler prior to setting up an injection method, you will
+To install the 8200 AutoSampler prior to setting up an injection method, you need to:

-- Unpack and inspect the 8200 CX AutoSampler. - Install a new GC top cover (selected GCs only). - Install the mounting hardware on the GC top cover. - Install the serial and status cables. - Install the SPME hardware (SPME Injection only). - Mount and secure the AutoSampler to the mounting plates. - Check that the operating voltage label and voltage selection pin agree with the on-site power rating, that a properly rated fuse has been installed, and that the power cord has been connected. - Install and configure the AutoSampler software.
+- Unpack and inspect the 8200 AutoSampler. - Install the mounting hardware on the 3800 GC injector cover. - Install the SPME hardware (SPME Injection only). - Mount and secure the AutoSampler to the mounting plates. - Check that the operating voltage label and voltage selection pin agree with the on-site power rating, that a properly rated fuse has been installed, and that the power cord has been connected. - Install and configure the AutoSampler software.

-Except for installing the cables and the mounting hardware, each of which may require up to 15 minutes to complete, none of these tasks should require more than 5 minutes.
+Except for installing the mounting hardware, which may require up to 15 minutes to complete, none of these tasks should require more than 5 minutes.